In 2021, tuition for full-time students at United States University was $5,300 a year.

-United States University is a private institution, so it has the same tuition for residents of California as it does for residents from other states.
+United States University is a private institution, which means it has the same tuition for residents of California as it does for residents from other states.

 United States University has the same tuition for international students as for those from out of state.